Internationale Maifestspiele Wiesbaden: Internationale Maifestspiele

 In 1950, the first festival after World War II was the first with an international approach, reflected in the new name.
 The festival was held annually since then.
 Traditionally the festival was opened by a new production of the Wiesbaden theatre.
 Starting in 1962, director Claus Helmut Drese encouraged presentations from Eastern European companies under the Motto "Fenster nach Osten" (window to the East).
 Guest productions of operas and ballets from Warsaw, Leningrad, Sofia, Bucharest, Moscow and the great theatres of former East Germany took place at the festival.
 Claus Leininger, director from 1986 to 1994, invited companies from Northern Europe, Spain and North America.
 In 1989, when Germany was still divided, the Berlin companies Deutsche Oper Berlin from West Berlin and Komische Oper Berlin from East Berlin both showed their productions.
 Visiting ensembles from Eastern Europe increased even more after the opening of the Iron Curtain.
 Plays have been performed by the Berliner Ensemble, the Schaubühne, Deutsches Theater and the Münchner Kammerspiele, among others.
-Ballet companies have included Cloud Gate Dance Theater from Taiwan, the Tanztheater Pina Bausch, Wuppertal, the Cullberg Ballet from Sweden, Les Ballets de Monte Carlo and the Nederlands Dans Theater.
+Ballet companies have included Cloud Gate Dance Theater from Taiwan, the Tanztheater Wuppertal Pina Bausch, the Cullberg Ballet from Sweden, Les Ballets de Monte Carlo and the Nederlands Dans Theater.
 Young audiences have been addressed by the series of plays "Junge Woche" (Young Week).
 Due to restricted funding in recent years the program was reduced, shifting to younger and more experimental performers.